 Prior to 2007, distressed property sales represented less than ten percent of the market and exerted little impact on median prices.
 Beginning in January 2007, however, distressed property sales began to rise.

 Beginning in September 2012, distressed property sales fell below 50 percent of total sales.
-By May 2013 distressed property were only 31.1 percent of total sales reflecting another shift of properties being sold – this time from lower end homes to higher end homes.
+By May 2013 distressed property was only 31.1 percent of total sales reflecting another shift of properties being sold – this time from lower-end homes to higher-end homes.

 The behavior of median prices in California over the past year provides a perfect example of how a shift in mix impacts median prices.
 In May of 2012, California distressed property sales were 56.2 percent of total sales and the median price was $300,000.
 By May 2013, distressed property sales had fallen to 31.1 percent of total sales and the median price jumped 29.7 percent to $389,000.